- silicone (n.)

 - silverfish (n.)

-- 1703, in reference to various types of silver-colored fish (cf. German Silberfisch, Dutch zilvervisch); from silver + fish (n.).
+- 1703, in reference to various types of silver-colored fish (similar formation in German Silberfisch, Dutch zilvervisch); from silver (adj.) + fish (n.).
 In reference to a type of household insect damaging to books, wallpaper, etc. (also known as silvertail and furniture-bug), it is attested from 1855.

 - silvern (adj.)

 - Middle English silveren, from Old English seolfren "made of silver;" see silver (n.) + -en (2).
-Cf. German silbern, Dutch zilveren.
+Similar formation in German silbern, Dutch zilveren.
 Fallen from use in English except in poetry.

 - silversmith (n.)